DavidXu-JJ/DebSDF/README.md

 sh scripts/scannet_checkpoint_inference.sh
 ```

-Similarly, for BlenderSwap(Should be align with the metrics ICL-NUIM in paper table):
+Similarly, for BlenderSwap Scenes(Should be align with the metrics ICL-NUIM in paper table):

 ```
 sh scripts/neural_rgbd_checkpoint_inference.sh